 This 40-second commercial for HSBC bank, sent in by Michelle F., is an excellent example of the way that non-white and non-Western people are often portrayed as more deeply cultural, connected to the past, and closer to nature than their white, Western counterparts.
 Sometimes this is done in order to demonize a culture as “barbaric,” other times it is used to infantilize them as “primitive.”
 In this case, it romanticizes.

 Running on both English and Chinese language channels, the commercial contrasts the wise Chinese man with the young, white man.
 The music, the boats, their clothing and hats, and their fishing methods all suggest that the Chinese are more connected to their own long-standing (ancient?) cultural traditions, ones that offered them an intimate and cooperative relationship to nature.
 Simultaneously, it erases Chinese modernity, fixing China somewhere back in time.

 Other posts on the modernity/traditional binary:

-Or browse our tag on the false modern/primitive binary.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Or browse our tag on the false modern/primitive binary.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.